karolrycio/3mdeb/_posts/2014-08-18-linux-rpi-and-usb-over-ip.md

 usbip: error: query
 ```

-Oops, looks like we don't have driver for client side.
-Let's see if it is
+Oops, looks like we don&#039;t have driver for client side.
+Let&#039;s see if it is
 compiled in my kernel as module:

 ```